Byzantine North Africa: Evaluation

+With regards to the economy, the reconquest of North Africa under Justinian I was heavily motivated by the strategic and commercial value of the region.
+By securing the Vandal Kingdom, the Byzantine Empire gained mastery over the fertile agricultural hinterlands and key Mediterranean islands, including Sardinia and Corsica.
+This territorial expansion allowed the imperial administration to revitalise the port of Carthage, aiming to harness the region’s high agricultural productivity and claim the lucrative maritime tariffs that had been levied by the Vandal state, which would have made substantial contributions to the treasury.
+Excavations at Leptiminus reveal a significant increase in the production of amphorae (used for exporting olive oil) and ironworking, likely supported by imperial investment.
+Additionally, the vast landed estates of the Vandal royalty were seized and transferred directly to the imperial household, ensuring that the revenues from North Africa’s most valuable territories remained under the direct control of the emperor.

 The historical significance of the Eastern Roman/Byzantine rule, some of which has continued to the present day, was that it played a key role in stopping the orientalization of the Eastern Roman Empire (and thus the later orthodox faith of Christianity) until the time when in which the eastern provinces broke away from the empire in the Arab storm.
 Equally significant was that the assumption of the imperial throne from Carthage in 610 saved the empire from collapse and thus set the course for the next 843 years.
 In addition, the reorganization of late antique administration into exarchates both in Italy and in Africa created the prototype for the theme administration, with which the structure of the exarchate was broken down so far that secessions could be ruled out.
 Overall, according to Conant, the reconquest of Africa was a unique success.

 Another aspect is the extensive preservation and partial restoration of related Roman administrative structures and economic power, which the Arabs found in the course of Islamic expansion and which they may have served as the basis for establishing their own connected sphere of power from the 8th century onwards.
 This circumstance continued to have an effect until the 13th century and decisively shaped the development of today's Maghreb as a region.

 The lady of Carthage (likely Theodora I.), a mosaic portrait and one of the most important preserved artefacts of late antiquity in Tunisia.